More About Anna

 Training & Experience

 I hold a Master's degree in Somatic Counseling Psychology, with a concentration in Dance/Movement Therapy, from Naropa University in Boulder CO.
-I am a Registered Psychotherapist in the state of Colorado, and a Registered Dance Movement Therapist with the American Dance Therapy Association.
+I am a Licensed Professional Counselor in the state of Colorado, and a Registered Dance Movement Therapist with the American Dance Therapy Association.

-I believe in a holistic approach to counseling, and have sought out additional training to address multiple aspects of healing (in addition to my first love, the body!) – this includes training in Concentric Sex Therapy, Somatic Trauma Healing, DBT Facilitator Skills, Nature-based Therapy, and Motivational Interviewing.
+I believe in a holistic approach to counseling and have sought out additional training to address multiple aspects of healing (in addition to my first love, the body!) – this includes training in Somatic-Concentric Sex Therapy, Somatic Trauma Healing, DBT Facilitator Skills, Somatic Abolitionism, Nature-based Therapy, and Motivational Interviewing.

 My clinical internship during graduate school was with West Pines Behavioral Health, in an outpatient mental health setting.
 I led Dialectical Behavior Therapy (DBT) groups for adults with moderate to severe mental health challenges, where I learned how incredibly helpful DBT skills can be for everyone looking to live a life worth living.